-If your home measures 56’7″ long that is usually rounded up to 57′.
+TIP: If your mobile home measures 56’7″ long that is usually rounded up to 57′.
 Any inch measurement above 5 would always round up to the next foot typically.

 Now that you know your width and length of your mobile home rounded up to the nearest foot.
-Just multiply the 2.
+Just multiply the two figures together.

 14 x 76 = 1,064 sq. ft.

-Or, if you have a home that measures 26 ft. wide by 64 ft. long
+Lets say you have a doublewide mobile home that measures 26 ft. wide by 64 ft. long

 26 x 64 = 1,664 sq. ft.